 In fact, everything I can tastes exactly like its supposed to.
 My canned pineapple looks and tastes like fresh-cut pineapple.
 My canned corn was cut straight from the cobs of organic sweet corn from Sprouts.
 It's bright yellow, crunchy, and extremely sweet straight out of the jars.
 Once again, I only put corn, Himalayan salt, and boiling water in my jars.
 My applesauce is just chopped up apples cooked in a crockpot all day, blended and poured into jars.
 They have no sugar, no salt, or any other ingredients.

 Not only can I provide a healthier, better-tasting food option for my family by canning, but I really enjoy doing it as well.
 I get a strong sense of satisfaction being productive, doing something for my family, and getting to know that we are enjoying food every night that I made with my two hands.
 And then I get to teach my children how to do the same for themselves.
 My oldest little boy has been helping me can ever since he could stand in a chair beside me.
-You'll see his pictures in a variety of my canning tutorials because I'm hard pressed to keep him from helping.
+You'll see his pictures in a variety of my canning tutorials because I'm hard-pressed to keep him from helping.
 Let me show you how easy it can be.

-- 2 lbs dried black-eyed peas
+- 2 pounds dried black-eyed peas

 - 4.5 teaspoons pink Himalayan salt

-- about 9 cups boiling water
+- About 9 cups boiling water

 - Fill each jar with your soaked, rinsed beans, just to the bottom of the neck of each jar.